ComposableFi/composable/code/xcvm/cosmwasm/contracts/order/README.md

 Current implementation is for 1 solution for one user, 1 to 1 asset, permissioned solvers without collateral.

-### Bribing
+### Bidding

-Bribers call this contract with CFMM identifier and percentage of volume they bribe.
+Bidder call this contract with CFMM identifier and percentage of volume they bid.
-This contract instantiates CVM executor per CFMM and transfer amount to it, and tracks percentage per briber.
+This contract instantiates CVM executor per CFMM and transfer amount to it, and tracks percentage per bidder.
-When briber joins, percentage averaged appropriately, with always larger bribe for same volume.
+When bidder joins, percentage averaged appropriately, with always larger bid for same volume.
 For each accepted route, Solver is delegated with relevant amount to withdraw.